 While Tok Pisin's name in the language isTok Pisin, it is also called "New Guinea Pidgin"[10] in English.
 Papua New Guineananglophones often call Tok Pisin "Pidgin" when speaking English.[note 1]
 This usage of "Pidgin" (with capital P) differs from the termpidgin (language) as used in linguistics.
 In spite of its name,Tok Pisin is not a pidgin in the latter sense, because it has become a first language for many people (rather than simply alingua franca to facilitate communication with speakers of other languages).
 As such, it is considered acreole in linguistic terminology.[note 2]

-The Tok Pisin language is a result of Pacific Islanders intermixing, when people speaking numerous different languages were sent to work on plantations in Queensland and various islands (seeSouth Sea Islander andblackbirding).
-The labourers began to develop a pidgin, drawing vocabulary primarily from English, but also fromGerman,Malay,Portuguese, and their ownAustronesian languages (perhaps especiallyKuanua, that of theTolai people ofEast New Britain).
+The Tok Pisin language is a result of Pacific Islanders intermixing.
+When colonial authorities forced people speaking numerous different languages to work on plantations in Queensland and various islands duringblackbirding, the labourers began to develop a pidgin drawing vocabulary primarily from English, but also fromGerman,Malay,Portuguese, and their ownAustronesian languages (perhaps especiallyKuanua, that of theTolai people ofEast New Britain).

-This English-based pidgin evolved into Tok Pisin inGerman New Guinea (where the German-based creoleUnserdeutsch was also spoken).
-It became a widely used lingua franca and language of interaction between rulers and ruled, and among the ruled themselves who did not share a common vernacular.
+This English-based pidgin evolved into Tok Pisin inGerman New Guinea (where the German-based creoleUnserdeutsch was also spoken), which became a widely used lingua franca between colonial authorities and the indigenous population.
 Tok Pisin and the closely relatedBislama inVanuatu andPijin in theSolomon Islands, which developed in parallel, have traditionally been treated as varieties of a single Melanesian Pidgin English or "Neo-Melanesian" language.
-The flourishing of the mainly English-based Tok Pisin in German New Guinea (despite the language of the metropolitan power being German) contrasts withHiri Motu, the lingua franca ofPapua, which was derived not from English but fromMotu, the vernacular of the indigenous people of thePort Moresby area.
+The flourishing of the mainly English-based Tok Pisin in German New Guinea (despite the language of the metropolitan power being German) contrasts withHiri Motu, the lingua franca ofPapua, which derived not from English but fromMotu, the language of the indigenous people of thePort Moresby area.

 A bilingual sign in English and Tok Pisin, displayed at theLae War Cemetery (Lae, Papua New Guinea).